hiroyuki-kasai/NMFLibrary/README.md

         - Acceleration algorithms on frobenius-norm based methods are added.
         - Divergence-based methods are separated from frobenius-norm based methods.
         - Version update checking mechanism is supported.
+        - Demonstration script to use this package from python is included.
 * Version 1.8.1 (Oct.
 14, 2020)
     - Bug fixed in sc_nmf.m and semi_mu_nmf, and added the LPinitSemiNMF algorithm into generate_init_factors.m (Thanks to Haonan Huang).
 * Version 1.7.0 (June 27, 2019)